 The (un)importance of consistent art-making

-At the same time, I believe equally in the unimportance of consistency, and this applies to blogging as well as painting.
+At the same time, I believe equally in the unimportance of consistency.

 Discipline is a good thing but, if you drive it too far, it turns into rigidity.
 That does not serve you well.
 You deplete yourself, and you don’t give yourself enough rest to recover from intense work.
 Undue discipline makes you inflexible, and holding on to your self-chosen rhythm too tightly makes you a slave of your own good intentions.
 You start to dislike painting, and your art feels forced and unnatural.